rdytech/react-filterbar/docs/API-V1.md

 #### dt.configuration-url

 This setting is a URL which allows the user to configure their filter bar.
 This URL will be rendered within a modal.

 *Allowed Values*: ['/resource', '://fqdn/resource']

+#### dt.export-results-url
+This setting is the endpoint the component should use to export the current resultset.
+The API contract is defined at [Export Results API](#export-results-api)

+*Allowed Values*: ['/resource', '://fqdn/resource']